 Interview with Cathy Keenan, Executive Director

-VLJ, who’s tag line boasts “Taking Cases.
+VLJ, whose tag line boasts “Taking Cases.
 Changing Lives,” has benefitted from two grants from the Jewish Women’s Foundation (JWF).

 The first supported a legal needs assessment for female veterans in New Jersey.
 The agency wanted to explore and uncover any needs unique to this population.
-The second, most recent grant was to fund the launch of the Trafficking Victims Legal Assistance Program – an effort to get all criminal convictions vacated from a victim’s record.
+The second grant funded the launch of the Trafficking Victims Legal Assistance Program – an effort to get all criminal convictions vacated from a victim’s record.
 Legal convictions can stand in the way of a victim’s recovery and establishment of a more normal, stable life.
 According to Keenan, the impact is permanent and transformative.

 TRAFFICKING VICTIMS LEGAL ASSISTANCE PROGRAM